Seed Library

 How do I determine how to grow my seeds?

 If you are growing something new that you may be unfamiliar with, we recommend that you look at the company on your seed packet, then use the company link above to search for your specific seed.
-We also have photos of many seed packets available on the Roaring Spring Community Library Facebook Photo Albums.
-Seed information on either the photo or on the company website will direct you on how to plant your seeds.
 For seeds from the Community Seed Exchange, we recommend you do a little research prior to planting your seeds.
 Many seeds from this library will have special planting needs, such as cold stratification (many natives require this).
 Winter sowing also is useful for many of these native seed varieties.
 Other things to keep in mind when sowing seeds:

 Pre-soaking seeds prior to planting (eg. peas, parsley, New Zealand Spinach)